Dave Kitson: Personal life

 Kitson was born in Hitchin, Hertfordshire and worked for Sainsbury's as a shelf stacker prior to becoming a professional footballer.

 In 2008, Kitson was arrested and subsequently banned from driving for 18 months after failing to provide a breath test.

 Kitson caused controversy in December 2018 when, during a Talksport interview, he said that "players make themselves a target" following racist abuse of Raheem Sterling.
 Tyrone Mings pulled out of a planned TalkSport interview in protest at Kitson's comments.

 In May 2020, Kitson came in for criticism following his announcement that he wanted to become chief executive of the Professional Footballers' Association, with the chairman of Kick It Out questioning his anti-racism credentials and three black players attacking the former Reading striker for his comments about Sterling.

 He has revealed that he wanted to give up playing football in his 20s and believes he should have retired after being part of the Reading side that won promotion to the Premier League in 2006.
 He said: "I should have stopped right there and then.
 I would have been a much happier person."
 He also admitted that he "still takes an awful lot of medication to get through the day".

-He has been written about as being a 'leading contender' as the former Premier League player behind The Secret Footballer series of Guardian columns and books.